statgen/topmed_variant_calling/README.md

 Overview of this repository
 ----------------------------

-This repository is intended to provide a copy of software tools used for producing TOPMed Year 1 Freeze 8 variant calls and genotypes with a comprehensive documentation that allows investigators to understand the methods and reproduce the variant calls from the same set of aligned sequence reads.
+This repository is intended to provide a collection of software tools used for producing TOPMed variant calls and genotypes with a comprehensive documentation that allows investigators to understand the methods and reproduce the variant calls from the same set of aligned sequence reads.

 This repository reflects specific versions of software tools that are under active development in the Center for Statistical Genetics